-The third day of Famicon 2018 was full of tears and of hope, as Unificationists–young and old–gained a deeper understanding of the incredible foundations of their movement.
+The third day of Famicon 2018 was full of tears and of hope, as Unificationists–young and old–gained a deeper understanding of the incredible foundations of their movement on March 13, 2018.

 Following a passionate hoon dok hwe (daily scripture reading) session early in the morning , the leaders and representatives from all over the nation were ready to listen to Rev. Masayuki Kachi’s lectures centered on True Parents’ life course.
 In January, when the first Japanese workshop with English translation at the International Peace Education Center (IPEC) was held, the American leaders in attendance were so moved by the True Parents’ course that they wanted to share it with the rest of the movement during Famicon.
 Throughout the day, Rev. Kachi delved into topics including True Mother’s course, True Father at Danbury Prison, and more.
 The responses from Famicon participants have exceeded expectations, with many participants shedding tears throughout the lectures.
 Check out a few reflections below!

 I see it in my head: this history that was passed down from God.
 God went through this path of tears and True Parents went through this path of tears and first-generation Unificationists went through this path of tears.
 Second-generation Unificationists stand on this foundation of tears and suffering.
 But because of that foundation, I feel so much hope.
 Hopefully, our path can be a path of joy for God, True Parents, and first-generation Unificationists, who can hopefully see us inherit their foundation and the foundation True Parents have laid for us.–Izak Hernandez